bakedchickengames/reformatnousb/README.md

 ## General overview
 * Check example at bottom to see an example.
 I posted the exact commands I used.
+* If you only care about installing the iso with no extra steps:
+  * Extract iso using 7zip.
+It is now in a folder ex: C:\examplewindows.
+  * DISM /Apply-Image /ImageFile:C:\examplewindows\sources\install.wim /Index:4 /ApplyDir:E:\
+    * Index:4 is my win7 Ultimate, /ApplyDir:E:\ is the partition i want to install the windows on
+  * You must be on a different partition to do these 2 steps.
+Then you are done.
+Rest of guide is for adding drivers and automating the username and password (OOBE)

 * important terms: DISM, install.wim, autounattend.xml unattend.xml (answer files)
   * DISM is THE cmd command you will to do everything with the install.wim
   * install.wim the file located in windows.iso that contains the windows image files